cs2113-f23/cs2113-f23.github.io/labs/02-poly.md

 <div class="requirement">

+# Part 1: Create a UML diagram for your `Thing`s (10 pts)

+Use Violet UML (or another tool) to generate a UML diagram for your many `Thing` types after reading the explanations below.

+> Create a UML diagram.
+Include it in repo named 'UML.png' and link it into your README.

-# Part 1: Rewrite `DotChaser` functionality into several classes using good OOP (65 pts)
+# Part 2: Rewrite `DotChaser` functionality into several classes using good OOP (65 pts)

 Rewrite `DotChaser` as an object-oriented program.
 You will (presumably) be creating other `.java` files as well.
 The **output of `DotChaser` should not change**, but the design must follow all the good object-oriented design principles we have discussed.
 In particular, you must use encapsulation, information hiding, inheritance, and polymorphism.
 Maximize code reuse; keep implementation and interface as separate as possible.
 Your inheritance should follow the picture on the right.